pyrustic/pyrustic/README.md

 <!-- Overview -->
 ## Overview
-Since `Python` comes with battery included, `Pyrustic Suite` makes extensive use of `Tkinter` as GUI Toolkit and `SQLite` as database engine.
+Since `Python` comes with battery included, `Pyrustic` makes extensive use of `Tkinter` as GUI Toolkit and `SQLite` as database engine.
-`Pyrustic Suite` is made up of:
+As a lightweight software suite, `Pyrustic` is made up of:
 - `Manager`: a command-line application to rule them all;
 - a graphical `SQL Editor`;
 - a graphical `Test Runner`;
-- `Hub`: a smart application to publish your project;
+- `Hub`: an application to publish your project;
-- and a `Framework`, on which all other components are based.
+- and a `Framework`, available to you, on which all other components are based.

 ### The Manager
 <!-- Image -->